 The submission period is from January 1 through February 28 and applications will be accepted through Submittable.
 Our panel of judges will select three California authors and schedule residencies from April 1 through May 15.
 Finished work will be considered for inclusion in The Cost of Paper anthology.

 The Cost of Paper is an annual publication dedicated to short fiction.
 It is a unique anthology of international narrative prose sold only for the cost of paper in your hand—or, completely free at 1888.center.
 Featuring cover artwork by Konstantin Datz.
-Purchase the print edition of The Cost of Paper: Volume One, Volume Two, Volume Three, and Volume Four on Amazon.
+Purchase the print edition of The Cost of Paper: Volume One, Volume Two, Volume Three, Volume Four, and Volume Five on Amazon.

 The Plaza Literary Prize is a national novella competition.
 We believe a great story is never defined by its length and welcome all genres and themes with compelling characters and evocative moments.
 We’re looking for our generation’s Hemingway, Oates, or Steinbeck.